mozilla/webrtc-sdp/README.md

 * serde module
 * serde-derive module

-The required modules will automatically by cargo when building for the first time.
+Cargo installs the missing modules automatically when building webrtc-sdp for the first time.

 ## The webrtc-sdp API